1997–98 Dallas Mavericks season

-At mid-season, the team traded Scott to the Phoenix Suns in exchange for Cedric Ceballos, who only played just twelve games before sitting out the remainder of the season due to a knee injury.
+At mid-season, the team traded Scott to the Phoenix Suns in exchange for Cedric Ceballos; before the trade, Scott averaged 13.6 points per game in 52 games, while Ceballos only played just twelve games with the Mavericks after the trade, due to a season-ending knee injury.
 The team also signed free agent Shawn Respert, who was previously released by the Toronto Raptors.
-The Mavericks played .500 basketball posting an 8–8 record in March, but then lost eight of their final nine games of the season, finishing in fifth place in the Midwest Division with a 20–62 record, and missing the NBA playoffs for the eighth consecutive year.
+The Mavericks played around .500 in winning percentage by posting an 8–8 record in March, but then lost eight of their final nine games of the season, finishing in fifth place in the Midwest Division with a 20–62 record, and missing the NBA playoffs for the eighth consecutive year.

-Michael Finley averaged 21.5 points, 5.3 rebounds, 4.9 assists and 1.6 steals per game, and finished tied in fourth place in Most Improved Player voting, and tied in eighteenth place in Most Valuable Player voting. while Bradley averaged 11.4 points, 8.1 rebounds and 3.3 blocks per game, and Davis contributed 11.1 points per game and led the Mavericks with 101 three-point field goals.
-In addition, Walker provided the team with 8.9 points and 7.4 rebounds per game in only just 41 games, while Khalid Reeves contributed 8.7 points per game, second-year guard Erick Strickland contributed 7.6 points per game, and Green provided with 7.3 points and 8.1 rebounds per game.
+Michael Finley averaged 21.5 points, 5.3 rebounds, 4.9 assists and 1.6 steals per game, while Ceballos averaged 16.9 points and 6.0 rebounds per game after the trade, and Bradley provided the team with 11.4 points, 8.1 rebounds and 3.3 blocks per game in 64 games.
+In addition, Davis contributed 11.1 points per game and led the Mavericks with 101 three-point field goals, while Walker provided with 8.9 points and 7.4 rebounds per game in only just 41 games, Khalid Reeves contributed 8.7 points per game, and Pack averaged 7.8 points, 3.5 assists and 1.7 steals per game in only just twelve games.
+Meanwhile, Respert contributed 8.2 points per game in ten games, second-year guard Erick Strickland provided with 7.6 points and 2.5 assists per game, but only shot .357 in field-goal percentage, Green averaged 7.3 points and 8.1 rebounds per game, Anstey averaged 5.9 points and 3.8 rebounds per game in 41 games, and second-year forward Martin Müürsepp contributed 5.7 points per game also in 41 games.

 During the NBA All-Star weekend at Madison Square Garden in New York City, New York, Davis participated in the NBA Three-Point Shootout for the second time; Davis lost in the final round to Jeff Hornacek of the Utah Jazz.
-Following the season, Thomas signed as a free agent with the New York Knicks, while second-year forward Martin Muursepp, and second-round draft pick Bubba Wells were both traded to the Phoenix Suns, and Respert was released to free agency.
+Finley finished tied in fourth place in Most Improved Player voting, and also finished tied in 18th place in Most Valuable Player voting.
+The Mavericks finished 26th in the NBA in home-game attendance, with an attendance of 503,936 at the Reunion Arena during the regular season, which was the fourth-lowest in the league.